chuckremes/ruby-io/design-notes.md

 Is the last sentence true?
 I hope it isn't... then this gets easy because I can push the buffering down a level.

+Next morning... dreamt about this last night.
+Here's the plan.
+For Block child classes (File, String, anything with random access that allows seek) we will NOT buffer in the IO class.
+The buffering can happen in the Enumerable.
+For Stream child classes (Pipe, Socket) we will use #read (not #pread) and buffer in the IO class.
+The Enumerable will not do buffering.

+When Transcoder wraps one of these IO classes, it can check `is_a?` and decide which Enumerable to load...
+Enumerable::Block or Enumerable::Stream.

+Also had some random thoughts about #read/#pread in the Transcoder wrapper, but they are fuzzy now... not sure what I was thinking there.
+Oh!
+To make Enumerable simpler, push the buffering logic into the #read/#pread of the Transcoder class.
+This way the Enumerable just resets its offset to whatever and the next read should satisfy as much as possible out of the buffer, if any.
+Need to be clever to make this caching work for #pread so we'll need to track `offset` internally to that method.

+In Enumerable::Block#read, we'll make sure that it always allocates its own buffer. #read_from_storage will pass nil for buffer:.
+Anyway, the #read/#pread should allocate a large reusable buffer (32k?) starting from the offset requested.
+It will only return the requests nbytes though and hang on to the rest.
+Next time a read request comes in, it will check to see if it overlaps the existing buffer.
+If so, satisfy it directly from the buffer otherwise satisfy as much as possible from buffer and then read another 32k.

+In Enumerable::Stram#read, this will just delegate directly to @io.read.
+That method will be similar to Enumerble::Block#pread in the sense that it will also allocate its own buffer by default and try to satisfy requests out of it.
+If the user passes their own buffer in to the Stream#read, we can fake things out by copying from our internal buffer to the user's buffer. memcpy should be fast!

+Just got back from walking the dogs and have more clarity on this issue.
+The idea of unbuffered reads is dead.
+I ran through a lot of scenarios to try and prove its worth, but I can't.
+The only situation where it gets a bit dicey is memory consumption.
+If there are a lot of IO objects each with their own 32k buffer, things could get tight on an embedded system.
+The solution there is to provide a global configuration mechanism for setting the default buffer size to a different value.
+Put a lower bound on it (128 bytes?) so that we can continue to take advantage of some small buffering for Transcoding performance.

+So this means that *all* IO classes will handle read buffering.
+I'll need to create a ReadCache class that can populate itself and invalidate itself, etc. Thought about write buffering but the OS does a better job than I ever could so all writes will go direct to a syscall.
+This neatly sidesteps any issues of invalidating a read cache because a write changed some bytes overlapping with the cache.

+The idea of splitting buffering between Enumerable::Block and IO::Stream just didn't sit well with me.
+This decision to put all buffering into IO::Block and IO::Stream is much better.

+READ CACHE
+All reads go through here.
+If the read request can be fully accommodated by the cache, it copies the buffer and returns.
+If the request overlaps the end of the buffer (but still fits within total size) then it issues a new read from that offset to replace the cache and then copies the substring back.
+If the request is larger than the cache, invalidate the cache and pass the request straight through to __read__.
+Do not try to cache those large reads.

+As a side benefit, __read__ will be available for truly unbuffered reads.
+Anyone who wants/needs that can use it directly.

 ## SyncIO::Config

 API for creating configuration objects used to open new IO streams.
 A file can be specified by either a path or a file descriptor (but not both).
 Similarly, files can be opened in different modes and with different flags.
 Rather than try to design a method to handle all of these different combinations (with its attendant complex method signature) we provide a configuration object facility which enforces the appropriate rules.